-We used the only Reynolds 853 single-speed specific frame that Canadian master-builder Chris DeKerf ever built, so it has ‘want to keep’ value despite being left in the garage for years with a seatpost corroded into it.
+Here, we refurbishing the only Reynolds 853 singlespeed specific frame that Canadian master-builder Chris DeKerf ever built, so it has high ‘want to keep’ value despite being left in the garage for years with a seatpost corroded into it.

 A blowtorch was used to get the seat post out, heating it to melting point and pouring it out in molten lumps.
 We also stripped paint off around the head tube to make sure crashes hadn’t damaged the joins into the top and down tubes.
 Then it was sent to Bristol’s renovation specialist, Argos Cycles.

 We walk you through what Argos did to get our old frame looking as good as new…

 1. Strip off component parts

 This is essential to do a proper paint job on a frame.
 Apart from the headset and bottom bracket bearing cups, a full strip down will be easy in most cases using Allen keys, a chain splitter and cable cutters.

 The headset cups can be tapped out with a hammer and a long piece of metal, but a headset cup remover will do a better job.
 A tool to remove your threaded bottom bracket cups will cost around £10>£15.

 2. Stuck parts